The SUN Bucks program is back for 2026!

 A child is considered migrant if they have moved to join guardians to seek temporary agricultural or fishing employment due to economic necessity.
 If this scenario applies to your child, they may be eligible for SUN Bucks if they meet the requirements.
 See “Does my child qualify for SUN Bucks?” for more information.

 The National School Lunch Program (NSLP) is a federal program that operates in most public schools, some charter schools, and a few private nonprofit schools.
-As part of this program, children who are part of households who meet income criteria can get free or low-cost meals at school.
-Since 2023, NC students who qualify for reduced-price school breakfast and lunch also receive them at no cost thanks to state funding.
+As part of this program, children who are part of households who meet income criteria are eligible for Free or Reduced Price (FRP) at school.
+Since 2023, NC students who qualify for reduced-price school meals also receive them at no cost thanks to state funding.
 Contact your child’s school for more information and to apply.

 Some NSLP schools are called Community Eligibility Provision (CEP) schools.
 These are schools that provide meals to all students at no cost without needing to submit a Free or Reduced-price school meal application.
 Some schools use different programs to provide students with meals at no cost.
 These programs are not the same as the NSLP or CEP meal programs.